aptech/docs/docs/cmlmt/ml-equality-constraints-example.rst

-Maximum Likelihood Estimation with Analytic Gradient Computations
+Maximum Likelihood Estimation with Nonlinear Equality Constraints
 ==================================================================

-This **GAUSS** maximum likelihood example demonstrates the use of **CMLMT** to estimate parameters of a tobit model with equality constraints.
+This **GAUSS** maximum likelihood example demonstrates the use of **CMLMT** to estimate parameters of a tobit model with nonlinear equality constraints.

 Key example features
 ++++++++++++++++++++++

 - Usages of data from the file *cmlmttobit.dat* (included with **cmlmt**).
 - User defined likelihood function, :class:`lpr` with four inputs:
-  - A parameter vector.
+  - A PV structure storing parameters.
   - Additional *X* and *y* data matrices, which are passed to :func:`cmlmt`` as optional arguments.
   - The required *ind* input.
 - The inclusion of analytic gradient computations, as specified in the :class:`lpr` function.